BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2018/pew_pew/index.md

 ## Find the right format

 We can see that the address of our string ( `$ebp-0xb8` ) is passed as parameter to a custom routine (not the `atoi` actually)
-The located at this address is as follows:
+The code located at this address is as follows:

 > ```
 >65d:	55                   	push   %ebp
 >65e:	89 e5                	mov    %esp,%ebp